prowler-cloud/prowler/docs/tutorials/logging.md

 prowler <provider> --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
 ```

+???+ note
-> By default, Prowler will run with the `CRITICAL` log level, since critical errors will abort the execution.
+    By default, Prowler will run with the `CRITICAL` log level, since critical errors will abort the execution.

 ## Export Logs to File